 - Water proof silicone and gun

-Prior to beginning working on your sink shot down the kitchen power and water supply.
+Prior to beginning working on your copper kitchen sink shot down the power and water supply.
 If you are planning to place the sink on the floor while working on it protect your floor with cardboard or any other thick material.
 Sink metal edges can cause scratches.